-We prefer to think of farm data as an asset, and Sherman Black, our CEO, spoke on this topic at our most recent Customer Summits in Minneapolis and St. Louis.
+That's why we prefer to think of farm data as an asset.
+Sherman Black, our CEO, spoke on this topic at our most recent Customer Summits in Minneapolis and St. Louis.
 “Today I want to talk about a topic that’s really important to who we are as a company and really important to all of you as agribusiness leaders, and that’s starting to think of your data as an asset,” he said.

 We agree that data is fast becoming the world's most valuable resource, but valuable for who?
 Read on to learn why we believe fam data should be an asset, not a commodity.